Fritzzin/Fritzzin/README.md

 - 27 Years Old
 - Brazil 🇧🇷
 - Software Engineering major as of 2022
-- Can speak both English and Brazilian Portuguese fluently.
+- English and Brazilian Portuguese fluently.

 ## :pencil2: Interested in learning:
   - User Experience (UX)